Causes of root canal treatment failure. – Reasons why completed endodontic therapy may be unsuccessful and how it’s fixed.

 If some type of situation exists that prevents the dentist from being able to use their instruments (mainly root canal files How they’re used.) throughout all regions of the tooth’s root canal space, the chances of retreatment success are reduced.

-- A tooth may have anatomical issues that impede the dentist’s efforts, like canals that have an extreme curvature, heavy calcification, are exceptionally tiny in size, etc… (These issues may be the same ones associated with the original work’s failure.)
+- A tooth may have anatomical issues that impede the dentist’s efforts, like canals that have an extreme curvature, heavy calcification, are exceptionally tiny in size and narrow in width, etc… (These issues may be the same ones associated with the original work’s failure.)

 - Previously treated teeth may now be found to have issues associated with procedural errors or mishaps that occurred when performing that original work.